tanishq9609-alt/Hypenex-AI-operating-system/RESEARCH_MASTER_PROMPT.md

 Do not wait until the completion of an entire stage before saving progress.

-At the end of every completed stage (after it passes Red Team review), output a "SESSION STATE UPDATE" block and save it to `SESSION_STATE.md`, containing:
+After every meaningful research sub-step and at the end of every completed stage (after it passes Red Team review), output a "SESSION STATE UPDATE" block and save it to `SESSION_STATE.md`, containing:

 - What has been completed (stages completed).
 - The next stage to run.